-Make a big difference!
-The generosity of others is at the core of our existence.
-Volunteer opportunities at the Central Connecticut Coast YMCAs run the gambit, from one-time commitments such as helping at a special event to longer-term opportunities such as coaching youth and teen sports and tutoring youth.
+Your generosity and the generosity of other like-minded members of our community is the core of our organization’s success.
+Volunteer opportunities at the Central Connecticut Coast YMCA run the gambit, from one-time commitments such as working to raise funds to support our Financial Assistance programs, to helping at a special event, to longer-term opportunities such as coaching youth and teen sports and tutoring youth.

 - Experience personal growth

 - Create opportunities for your neighbors to participate at the Y

 - Give back to the community through service to others

 - Expand knowledge and skills through training and hands on experiences